-Simulated activities must closely reflect the workplace.
+Simulated activities must closely reflect the workplace scenario.
 A range of methods to assess underpinning knowledge should support this.

-This unit must be assessed through practical demonstration on-the-job or in a simulated workplace environment where the total cleaning process can be demonstrated.
+This unit must be assessed through practical demonstration on-the-job or in a simulated workplace environment where individuals are able to actually prepare bedrooms and bathrooms.